StechWasTaken/RT-WebGPU/README.md

 ### Project Overview

-This project adapts the concepts from *Ray Tracing in One Weekend* by Peter Shirley to run in WebGPU.
+This project adapts the concepts from *Ray Tracing in One Weekend* to run in WebGPU.
 It aims to demonstrate ray tracing techniques, such as lighting, reflections, and shadows, using WebGPU's modern pipeline.

 ### Key Features